-Going more than 7 days without logging in and participating will affect your grade in this course.
+Absences/going more than a week without logging in and participating will affect your grade in this course.
 You may be dropped from the course with an 'X' or an 'F' if I believe the objectives of the course cannot be met due to your lack of participation and attendance.
-If you fail to log in and participate, I will try to contact you.
-If you do not respond to my attempts to contact you, you may receive an F in the course.
+If you have excessive absences, I will try to contact you.
+If you have excessive absences and you do not respond to my attempts to contact you, you may receive an F in the course.

-- Students are expected to log in frequently (daily during the summer) to stay up to date with assignments, due dates, and email messages. - If a student goes 7 days (summer school) without logging in to Blackboard and/or responding to messages and assignments, they may be dropped from the class.
+- Students are expected to log in frequently to stay up to date with assignments, due dates, and email messages. - If a student goes 7 days (summer school) without logging in to Blackboard and/or responding to messages and assignments, they may be dropped from the class.